codemismatch/rubylearning/content/pages/tutorials/ruby-names.md

 ### Practice checklist

 - [ ] Declare one variable of each scope type (`local`, `@instance`, `@@class`, `$global`) and log them from inside a class to see which are accessible.
-- [ ] Create a module with a constant, then try reassigning it to observe Ruby’s warning.
+- [ ] Create a module with a constant, then try reassigning it to observe Ruby's warning.
-- [ ] Write a script that prints `Float::DIG` and `Float::MAX` plus the class of a huge integer to confirm Ruby’s automatic promotion.
+- [ ] Write a script that prints `Float::DIG` and `Float::MAX` plus the class of a huge integer to confirm Ruby's automatic promotion.
 - [ ] Reproduce the rice-on-a-chessboard example and experiment with different iteration counts to see how quickly the value grows.

 Next: move into Flow Control & Collections to apply these naming rules inside loops and conditionals.